SharePoint/sp-dev-docs/docs/spfx/sharepoint-2016-support.md

 <img src="../../images/spfx-fp2-youtube-video.png" alt="Screenshot of the YouTube video player for this tutorial" />
 </a>

-## Which Version of the SharePoint Framework to use
+## Which version of the SharePoint Framework to use

 Since SharePoint Online and SharePoint 2016 have different release cycles for new capabilities, they also have different capabilities when it comes to the SharePoint Framework.
 SharePoint Online always uses the latest version of the SharePoint Framework, but SharePoint 2016 only supports the version which matches the server-side dependencies of the deployed packages.